 story, let the cat out on that caper

 Once again we see that this poem is full of double meanings as the word caper here could refer to the capes that the two superheroes both wear.
 The use of Cat could be a subtle reference to cat woman? (doubtful, but I’m a geek o had to mention it!)

 Here the poem takes another turn as Robin starts making accusations about relations Batman had with a married woman.
 The phrase “how you took her” could be considered very risqué although it runs onto the next line and is slightly more innocent then first imagined.

-This line is very clever as it makes being a superhero sound like it is a job, talking about taking the woman out on “expenses” makes it sound like its going on the company tab.
-It’s quite quirky how Robin refers to the Batmobile quite casually as “the motor” perhaps emphasising the level of disdain he now has for what he used to do and be.
+This line is very clever as it makes being a superhero sound like it is a job, talking about taking the woman out on “expenses” makes it sound like it’s going on the company tab.
+It’s quite quirky how Robin refers to the Batmobile quite casually as “the motor” perhaps emphasizing the level of disdain he now has for what he used to do and be.

 This is Robin’s way of saying he is no longer playing second fiddle to Batman.

 Doffed is like the opposite of donned and is a neat description of Robin ditching his trademark attire.